julelang/manual/src/std/io.md

 Write writes len\(buf\) bytes from buf to the underlying data stream\.
 It returns the number of bytes written from buf \(0 &lt;= n &lt;= len\(buf\)\) and any error encountered that caused the write to stop early\.
 Write must remain the slice data without any mutation after call\.

 Implementations must not retain buf\.
-Exceptionals are not standardized\.
+Errors are not standardized\.
 Should be documented by implementations\.

 ## StrWriter
 ```jule